 When the shoguns ruled Japan, the seat of their power was Edo castle.
 They are now long gone, but the castle remains and is now known as Imperial Palace, due to it being the residence of the Emperor.
 If you ever visit Tokyo, you can go there to get some great photos.
 I highly recommend it.
 Just don’t count on getting a picture of the Emperor while you are there though!

 You need to remember one thing first - you won’t be able to get any pictures of the Emperor!
-The only time I know you can see him there, are on December 23 (Emperor’s Birthday) and January 2 (his New Year Greetings).
-On those dates one of the gates will be opened and you can get inside, see him on the balcony of Chowaden Hall and listen to him give a few words.
-There is also a tour there that you can do on most weekdays (article coming soon).
+The only time I know you can see him is on January 2 (his New Year Greetings).
+On that day one of the gates will be opened and you can get inside to see him on the balcony of Chowaden Hall, and listen to him give a few words.
+That is the only regular time I know when he appears.

 So, if you can’t get inside, what can you do there?
 Take photos of course!
 The Imperial Palace has everything a Tokyo-loving photographer could want: huge moats, cherry blossoms (in spring), several keeps, enormous walls, moats, bridges and an impressive city landscape nearby.
 There are also a few buildings that you can see inside, one of which is the Imperial Household Agency, but other than that not many.
 I think that is pretty good though, isn’t it?
 Also, the contrast between the castle and nearby modern, urban city of the Marunouchi area is very impressive.